Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/precision.rst

 .. note::

     BFloat16 may not provide significant speedups or memory improvements, offering better numerical stability.
-    For GPUs, the most significant benefits require `Ampere <https://en.wikipedia.org/wiki/Ampere_(microarchitecture)>`_ based GPUs or posterior, such as A100s or 3090s.
+    For GPUs, the most significant benefits require `Ampere <https://en.wikipedia.org/wiki/Ampere_(microarchitecture)>`_ based GPUs or newer, such as A100s or 3090s.

 ----